 For more info on space and availability, please call 416-784-0920 or send us an email.

 English Conversation Circles (ECCs)

 Conversation Circles allow you to practice your English conversation skills in an informal group setting.
 Learn idioms, slang & Canadian culture with other language learners as well as native English speakers.
-Check our ECC flyer for times and locations.
+Check our ECC page for times and locations.

 Our Employment Services can support you in your job search through:

 Employment & Financial Literacy Support for Syrian Men

 Employment Readiness Component offers:

 - Employment readiness training sessions

 - Support in your job search including developing a cover letter, resume and job interview skills, etc.